Carlisle Indian Industrial School: 19th century

-Culture at Carlisle

-As part of Pratt's curriculum in cultural and language immersion, the School's students were expected to learn English.
+As part of Pratt's curriculum in cultural and language immersion, the school's students were expected to learn English.
 School officials also required students to take new English names, either by choice or assignment.
 This was confusing, as the names from which they had to choose had no meaning for them.
 Luther Standing Bear (Sicangu-Oglala) was one of the first students when Carlisle began operations in 1879.
 He was asked to choose a name from a list on the wall.
 He randomly pointed at the symbols on a wall, and was renamed as Luther.
 The school assigned his father's name, Standing Bear, as his surname.

 The children were forced to change their manner of dress and to give up their traditional tribal ways.
-The boys' long hair, a strong tradition in their cultures, was cut short in Euro-American style.
+The boys all had long hair, which was a strong tradition in their cultures: it was cut short in Euro-American style.
 Students were required to wear school uniforms of American-style clothing, and girls were provided with uniform dresses.

 Standing Bear later wrote of this period:

 The civilizing process at Carlisle began with clothes.
 Whites believed the Indian children could not be civilized while wearing moccasins and blankets.
 Their hair was cut because in some mysterious way long hair stood in the path of our development.
 They were issued the clothes of white men.
 High collar stiff-bosomed shirts and suspenders fully three inches in width were uncomfortable.
 White leather boots caused actual suffering.

-Standing Bear said that red flannel underwear caused "actual torture."
-He remembered the red flannel underwear as "the worst thing about life at Carlisle."
+Standing Bear said that red flannel underwear caused "actual torture".
+He remembered the red flannel underwear as "the worst thing about life at Carlisle".

 Some children arrived at Carlisle able to speak some English; they were used by school officials as translators for other students.
-Officials sometimes took advantage of the children's traditional respect for their elders to get them to inform on peers' misbehaviors.
-This was consistent with accepted practice in the large families of the time, where older children were often required to care for and discipline their younger siblings.
+Officials sometimes took advantage of the children's traditional respect for elders to get them to inform on peers' misbehaviors.
+This was consistent with accepted practice in the large European-American families of the time, where older children were often required to care for and discipline their younger siblings.

 School discipline was strict and consistent, according to the military tradition.
 Students faced 'courts-martial' for serious cases.
 Elaine Goodale Eastman, who had supervised government Indian education on reservations west of the Missouri River, later wrote of Carlisle that organizing Indian boys into squads and companies appealed to their warrior traditions.
 She believed they complied because they wanted to earn officers' ranks, recognition, and privileges.
 She also observed that there was 'genuine affection' between the Captain and the students.

 Children who could not adjust at Carlisle eventually returned to their families and homes.
 Some ran away because of being homesick and unhappy.
 According to Eastman, several years after one young man ran away, he approached Pratt in the lobby of a New York hotel.
 He said that he had found a good job, was working hard, and had saved some money.
 "Hurrah!" the Captain exclaimed.
 "I wish all my boys would run away!"